robymes/VagrantDockerSwarm/readme.md

 * 2 worker nodes
 * 1 Nginx load balancer on port 8080, configured to listen to workers on port 80

-All the Vagrant machines are based on Linux Ubuntu 14.04 (Trusty) 64bit
+All the Vagrant machines are based on Linux Ubuntu 14.04 (Trusty) 64bit: box [ubuntu/trusty64](https://atlas.hashicorp.com/ubuntu/boxes/trusty64)

 ## System prerequisites